What is caffeine?

 ||Some medicines (cough, headache and slimming products) contain caffeine.|

 These centralised numbers are the first point of contact for people seeking assistance for drug and alcohol problems.
-Callers may be assessed by telephone and referred to relevant services within the Area.
+Callers may be assessed by telephone and referred to relevant services within the local health district.

 Centralised intake lines operate Monday to Friday during business hours.